rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 Well, consider me held accountable.

-Yap's arguments fall in two main directions.
+K's arguments fall in two main directions.

 1. Mathematics is not a competition, and we shouldn't rank people.